jc782/jc782.github.io/_posts/2020-05-24-ISP-Extension.markdown

 ![planview](/assets/images/ISP/planview.png){:class="img-responsive"}
 ![cad](/assets/images/ISP/cad.png){:class="img-responsive"}

 I 3d printed the core, and was impressed to find it was within 0.2mm of design size, and a snug fit in the bike.
+Pretty good for my cheap FDM printer.
 ![inserted](/assets/images/ISP/inserted.jpg){:class="img-responsive"}

 To ensure the dimensions after wrapping would be right, and convince ourselves in the structural integrity of carbon, we made a test piece.
 Material wise the carbon was 2x2twill 200g carbon,and a the epoxy a standard room temperature fast cure resin.
 Based on the target thickness and some online research, between 10 and 12 layers was recommended.